manuelamador/reputation_and_learning/README.md

 # Simulation for Reputation and Sovereign Default

-This file contains the code that solves the model and generates Figure 1 in the paper ["Reputation and  Sovereign Default"](https://manuelamador.me/files/reputation.pdf) by Manuel Amador and Christopher Phelan.
+This file contains the code that solves the model and generates Figures 1 and 2 in the paper ["Reputation and  Sovereign Default"](https://manuelamador.me/files/reputation.pdf) by Manuel Amador and Christopher Phelan.

 ## Running the code